What is Product Intelligence?

 Innovate Discover step-changes that change the game in meaningful ways.

 Companies that operate this way enjoy improved outcomes: higher revenue performance, increased loyalty (and lower churn), and faster innovation.
-And companies having difficulty adopting these practices experience 32% lower revenue growth and are slower to catch up.(McKinsey, The business value of design, October 2018).
+And companies having difficulty adopting these practices experience 32% lower revenue growth and are slower to catch up.(, The business value of design, October 2018).

 The Gap